Soccer-Premier League scores China broadcast deal with Tencent | Sports-Games

 England's Premier League said on Thursday its shareholders had unanimously agreed to a broadcast deal in China for the 2020-21 season with digital media platform Tencent.

-Financial terms were not given for the deal, which replaces a $700 million contract with PPTV, owned by Chinese retail group Suning, which ended this month.
+Financial terms were not disclosed for the deal, which replaces a $700 million contract with Chinese retail group Suning's PPLive Sports International that was terminated this month.
 The league confirmed that viewers in China will be able to watch all 372 remaining league matches on Tencent's streaming and news platforms.

-Tencent will broadcast half of all the matches available for free in China, with the remaining fixtures available via a membership service.
-"We are excited to have agreed this partnership with Tencent ensuring our supporters in China can enjoy following Premier League action throughout this season," Premier League chief executive Richard Masters said.

 ALSO READ